 - Do not connect the camera to your computer before you install the software.
-The software will not be installed correctly. - Even if your computer already has ImageBrowser EX installed, install ImageBrowser EX included on the CD-ROM that came with this camera.
-It is the latest version with features optimized for your camera.
-You can also use the auto update feature to add the latest functions. - Even for software other than ImageBrowser EX, if a previous version is installed, update it by following the steps below to install the software that came with the camera.
-(The newer version will overwrite the previous version.)

-Insert EOS DIGITAL Solution Disk (CD-ROM).

-- For Macintosh, double-click to open the CD-ROM icon displayed on the desktop, then double-click on [Canon EOS Digital Installer]. - When a screen to select where you live or language appears. follow the on-screen instructions.

-2 Click [Easy Installation] and follow the on-screen instructions to install.

-- For Macintosh, click [Install]. - If an install screen for "Microsoft Silverlight" is displayed during installation, install "Microsoft Silverlight".

-3 Click [Restart] and remove the CD-ROM after the computer restarts.

-When the computer has restarted, the installation is complete.
+The software will not be installed correctly. - When downloading and installing ImageBrowser EX, follow the steps below as with other FOS software included on the FOS DIGITAL Solution Disk, Note that Internet connection is necessary, Downloading or installing software is not possible in environments with no Internet connection - Even if your computer already has ImageBrowser EX installed, follow the steps below to reinstall ImageBrowser EX.
+It will be updated to the latest version with features optimized for your camera.
+Also, the latest functions may be added with the auto update feature. - For software other than ImageBrowser EX, if a previous version is installed, follow the steps below to reinstall the software.
+(The newer version will overwrite the previous version.) - 1 Insert the EOS DIGITAL Solution Disk into your computer. - For Macintosh, double-click to open the CD-ROM icon displayed on the desktop, then double-click on [setup]. - 2 Click [Easy Installation] and follow the on-screen instructions to install. - If the "Microsoft Silverlight" installation prompt is displayed during installation, install "Microsoft Silverlight". - 3 Click [Restart] and remove the CD-ROM after the computer restarts. - When the computer has restarted, the installation is complete.